 - 1 large russet potato, rinsed and scrubbed

-- 1–2 Tb olive oil
+- 1–2 Tbsp. olive oil

-- 1 tsp seasoned salt
+- 1 tsp. seasoned salt

 - Preheat the oven to 425 degrees.

 - Cut potato into long, uniform slices.
 I like my fries on the thinner side but it’s up to you how thick you cut them.
-Just make sure they are evenly cut because this will allow them to bake at the same rate and will decrease your chances of having some very burnt fries and some undercooked ones.
+Just make sure they are evenly cut because this will allow them to bake at the same rate and will decrease your chances of having some very burnt fries and some under-cooked ones.

-- Place on a baking sheet that has been lined with parchment paper or foil and bake for 20-25 minutes (depending on your oven).
+- Place cut potato slices into a big bowl.
+Sprinkle the oil and salt over the potatoes and toss until each piece is coated.
+Place on a baking sheet that has been lined with parchment paper or foil and bake for 20-25 minutes.
 Take a spatula and flip over after the first 12 minutes.
-Depending how well you like your fries (I like my crispy!) you will need to keep checking on your taters and add or subtract minutes on your cooking time.
+Depending how well you like your fries (I like mine crispy!), you will need to adjust the baking time.

 - Follow the recipe for the chili while the fries are baking.
 Make sure the juices evaporate almost completely.
 Top chili over the fries.